tpokorra/user_cas/README.md

 8. Access the administration panel => Security and configure the app.

 4\.
-Advanced – GIT clone with composer:
+Advanced for development purposes only – GIT clone with composer:
 -------------------------

 1. Git clone/copy the downloaded `user_cas` folder into the platform’s apps folder and make sure to set correct permissions for your webserver.